 From Eternity to Eternity – Erich Sauer – Provides both an overview of God’s plan and responses to objections.
 Recommended.

-*The Theocratic Kingdom (3 Vols) – George N. H. Peters – An extraordinary book.
+*The Theocratic Kingdom (3 Vols) – George N. H. Peters – Not “Dispensational” but in that ball-park.
+An extraordinary book.
 Notable for several reasons, not least because it is theocentric and so avoids treating eschatology in isolation.
 Not perfect (e.g. holds to a partial rapture), but the work on the subject.
 The person who masters Peters will be a formidable Bible teacher.

 *Everlasting Dominion – Eugene Merrill – An excellent Old Testament Theology, though again, soft on covenants in Genesis 2-3.
-Merrill gives due stress to the covenants.
+Merrill gives due stress to the clearly identifiable covenants.
+This should be in everyone’s library.

 A Biblical Theology of the Old Testament – Zuck/Merrill/Bock (eds.) – An often helpful treatment of the subject.